eugenius1/eugenius1.github.io/_posts/2017-01-31-social-logins.md

   </div>
 </div>

-# Google

-By default, Google makes `profile` and `email` persmissions available for a developer to request.
-A developer can quickly and easily extend to the Google Plus API, which adds the scopes `plus.login` and`plus.me`.
+By default, Google makes the scopes [`openid`](https://developers.google.com/identity/protocols/OpenIDConnect), `userinfo.profile` and `userinfo.email` available for a developer to request.
+A developer can quickly and easily [extend to the Google Plus API](https://developers.google.com/+/web/signin/#enable_the_google_api), which adds the scopes `plus.login` and `plus.me`.
 This basically includes everything public on your Google Plus page, from your occupation to the places you have lived.
 The full list is available [here](https://developers.google.com/+/web/api/rest/latest/people#resource).

 # Data flow